 This applies to long-term care homes, childcare centres, personal service settings (e.g. salons, nail parlours, tattoo and body piercing studios) and the community.

-The Chatham-Kent Public Health Unit inspects various settings to ensure appropriate infection control practices are being followed.
-These settings include but are not limited to personal service settings, child care facilities and medical facilities.
+CK Public Health inspects various settings to ensure appropriate infection control practices are being followed.
+These settings include but are not limited to personal service settings, childcare facilities and medical facilities.
 When a complaint is received, public health staff conduct facility inspections and assess practices and procedures.
 If an infection control lapse is identified, public health staff work with the facility to mitigate any hazards to the public and prevent further problems from arising.

 This website contains reports on premises where an infection prevention and control lapse was identified through the assessment of a complaint or referral, or through communicable disease surveillance.
 It does not include reports of premises which were investigated following a complaint or referral where no infection prevention and control lapse was ultimately identified.